 After a very long history behind the Android market, and the recent Android 11 GA, Google is enforcing a new method of application development and delivery process.
-Up until quite recently, each Android application binary would have been built, signed, and deployed in a format of .APK to Google Play.
+Up until quite recently, each Android application binary would have been built, signed, and deployed in the format of .APK to Google Play.

 As of today, Google already supports the new Android applications under the type and format of APKs.
 This new change also ties in with the rise of progressive web apps (PWAs) that Google initiated a while ago to also improve the end user experience, and reduce app size and network/environment dependencies.

 APKs, or Android Application Packages, are typically zip files that contain a group of single APK files.
 Based on rules, specific devices, and user requests, these files will get installed and enabled on the devices in production.

 To actually build an APK file, developers need to create an AAB file which stands for Android App Bundle.
 This AAB is a publishing format that Google requires developers to create, and inside a single file, developers will deploy all of the app content from code, media resources, translated strings resources, and other app-related files.